tataitanumoy/Smart_Atm_Booth/README.md

+# Node-Red-Flow

+Working flow:

+Inject node is automatically triggered in a interval of specific time.

+Once Inject node gets triggered, Ultrasonic, Temperature, PIR, Light nodes are  called.
+Where a random number is generated within the specific range.

+From Ultrasonic, Temperature, PIR, Light nodes, 4 different  functions  are getting called which  are stored in payload variable.

+From the function , the randon numbers go into anther function which includes the main logic of the project .

+Cloudant (Smart_atm) out is used to insert the data to cloudant.

 # Getting Started with Python on IBM Cloud

 To get started, we'll take you through a sample Python Flask app, help you set up a development environment, deploy to IBM Cloud and add a Cloudant database.